List of We Bare Bears characters: Darrell

 Darrell Saragosa (voiced by Mel Rodriguez) a 35-year-old man, is a friend to the Bears and owns a mousepad store called Super Rad Mousepads.
-He first appears in "Losing Ice" where he answers a want ad from Grizz and Panda asking for a replacement for the missing Ice Bear.
+He first appears in "Losing Ice" where he answers a want ad from Grizzly and Panda asking for a replacement for the missing Ice Bear.
 He happily takes the job, despite the harsh conditions, and later makes them realize their error in taking Ice Bear for granted.
 He lives with his grandma, Emma, who apparently does most of his cooking.
 He returns in "Bear Lift" where the Bears help his fledgling business, a mousepad dealer.
 It's also shown that in his youth his store was once booming and brought people together, but over time it began to wear away.
 By the end, the Bears help bring the store back due to its 'retro' appeal.
 In "Best Bears" Darrell marries Sofia (voiced by Brigitte Kali Canales), a hang gliding instructor and fashion designer who thinks that he and the Bears are cool.